RDFLib/VocPrez/README.md

 pip install upgrade pip
 ```

-5. Check contents of requirements have been added
+5. Check that the contents of requirements.txt have been added
 ```bash
 pip freeze
 ```

-To run VocPrez now, you still need to configure a *source* (where you get the vocabulary data from) and, once that's done, you can run the application.
+You should see a listing of all installed packages, and their versions

+You are now ready to follow the steps in *Configuration* above

 #### Run for development
 Run using Python Flask's in-built web server: